The huge advantage and opportunity of using QR code for recruiting is limitless.

 Because college students are particularly mobile phone dependent, QR codes should be embedded in all aspects of college recruiting.

-These codes are also powerful recruiting tools because they easily enable for effective tracking analytics that can identify sources and usage rates.
+These QR codes for recruiting are also a powerful tool because they easily enable for effective tracking analytics that can identify sources and usage rates.

 Moreover, QR codes can be produced for free and because they are so small, they will save space and advertising costs.

 There are literally dozens of ways to use QR codes for job application and to provide recruiting information to prospects and candidates.

 Some of them include: